 Step 4: Each member of a group should have a chance to present his or her explanation and receive comments and questions.

-Note: Make sure your students save notes from this activity, as they will use them when they write letters.
+Note: Make sure your students save notes from this activity, as they will use them when they write letters in the next lesson.

 Literature Common Core Standards Addressed in These Activities

 Speaking and Listening, Comprehension and Collaboration: